DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 | things to note:
 | -game supports vibration
 | -set text speed to "instant"
-| -everything is translated (images, text, menus)
+| -everything is translated (images, text, menus), only thing in English was "Press
+|  Start Button" on title screen
-| -lyrics input minigame
+| -lyrics input minigame, went from basic Kana lesson to just teaching Japanese
+|  phoenetics to the player
 | -new font sheet
 | -save files metadata and vmu icons all show in english in dc save manager in bios
 | -custom english logo by Nico.
 | -translated VMU icon by Danthrax4 (i did the "LOADING" one).
 | -i did all other graphics myself.
+| -quiz time-limit removed in order to allow player to research questions, as they were
+|  all very Japanese/Ainu culture specific, and changing them to something Western
+|  didn't blend well with the rest of the game.
-| -marshal lead translation with assistance from piggy (speak to marshal's experience
+| -marshal lead translation with assistance from piggy and duralumin (let all three
-|  with japanese language and in the country of japan itself).
+|  write a paragraph about the project, their backgrounds, etc.).
 | -lewis was lead editor, which is one of the most important roles for delivering
 |  a script that's fun for players to read.
 | -ainu language/culture, special thanks to Lacquerware for helping locate old forum
 |  discussing meaning of some terms.
+| -unlockable content:
+|	* character bios / messages from voice actors
+|	* picture gallery
+|   * music gallery/sound test
+|   * vmu icons to download
+| -bonus disc with unlocked vmu save, theme song, and OVA episode.
+|   * uses dreampassport web browser, couldn't figure out how to disable screensaver,
+|     so when screensaver shows up, just press a button on the d-pad to make it go
+|     away.  also hope you like the screensaver!
+| -disc content in repo, little clock programs, also translated (virus-free!)
 |
 | custom tooling:
 | -various webapps to aid the team in day-to-day tasks (script searchers, dialog box
 |  previews, etc.).
 | -utilities to extract script and generate spreadsheets hosted in Google Drive to
-|  give team easy way to collaborate.
+|  give team easy way to collaborate, adding DeepL translation for reference.
 | -utility to insert new english script back into game, modifying various pointers and
 |  offsets in order to extend to multiple textboxes to fit all of our english text.
 |